slavamin/temporal-video-summary-example/README.md

 2. **VsWorkflowWorker** (Worker Executable): Connects to the Temporal server and subscribes to the `VIDEO_SUMMARY_TASK_QUEUE`.
 It registers workflow and activity implementations and processes tasks dispatched by the server.

+- **[Workflow Diagram](workflow-diagram.md)**: Illustrates the workflow steps and error handling for the video summary process
+- **[Component Diagram](component-diagram.md)**: Shows the component architecture, relationships between different parts of the system, and interactions with AWS services

 ## Workflow Process

 The video summary workflow follows these steps: